timbrel/GitSavvy/README.md

 Sublime Text 3 plugin providing the following features:

 - basic Git functionality; `init`, `add`, `commit`, `amend`, `checkout`, `pull`, `push`, etc.
-- inline diff viewing, including quick navigation between modified hunks and the ability to (un)stage files by hunk or by line\
+- inline diff viewing, including quick navigation between modified hunks and the ability to (un)stage files by hunk or by line (inspired by SourceTree)
-- GitHub integration including issue/collaborator referencing when committing, and opening the current file on GitHub at the selected line
+- GitHub integration
+    + issue/collaborator referencing when committing
+    + opening the current file on GitHub at the selected line
 - GitHub-style blame view, showing hunk metadata and ability to view the commit that made the change
 - `git diff` view, allowing user to (un)stage hunks across all files
 - a status dashboard, exposing much of the available functionality